mesosphere/marathon/docs/docs/rest-api.md

 ##### Example (version rollback)

 If the `version` key is supplied in the JSON body, the rest of the object is ignored.
 If the supplied version is known, then the app is updated (a new version is created) with those parameters.
-Otherwise, if the supplied version is not known Marathon responds with a 404.
+Otherwise, if the supplied version is not known, Marathon responds with a 404.

 **Request:**